CodePushGo/website/src/content/blog/en/capacitor-ota-updates-cloud-hosting-options-compared.md

 ## 3\.
 Azure for OTA Updates

-Microsoft Azure offers a range of cloud services that make it possible to implement OTA (Over-the-Air) updates for [Capacitor apps](https://capgo.app/blog/capacitor-comprehensive-guide/).
+Microsoft Azure offers a range of cloud services that make it possible to implement OTA (Over-the-Air) updates for [React Native apps](https://capgo.app/blog/capacitor-comprehensive-guide/).
 By combining its core services, you can build a tailored workflow for managing updates efficiently.

 Start with **Azure Blob Storage** to host your update files.
 Pair it with **Azure's Content Delivery Network (CDN)** to ensure fast and reliable distribution of these updates worldwide.
 This setup provides a solid base for storing and delivering updates.